 Come with us on this e-walk back in time and learn about the processes responsible for building and shaping our park.
-Each 'stop' along our e-walk tells an important part of earth history while illustrating how “simple” rocks relate to and play a crucial part in our world.
+Each 'stop' along our e-walk tells an important part of Earth's history while illustrating how simple rocks relate to and play a crucial part in our world.

 Site 1: The Dam at Lake 4

 The dam at Lake 4 was built into an exposure of rocks of the Wissahickon Formation of Precambrian Age - about 600 million years ago.
 The Earth’s climates and features during this time were vastly different from the present.
 North America and Africa were joined together in a supercontinent.
 Near the end of the era this supercontinent split, or rifted, and formed the continents of Africa and North America.
 Later, the same force that caused the continents to separate then caused them to move toward each other.
 A large volcano rose higher and higher off the east coast of North America.
 Deep in the Earth, a group of rocks known as the Wissahickon (Wis-suh-hik-un) formation formed as the ocean floor was driven beneath the eastern edge of the North American continent.

 If you were standing on top of these rocks, you can see the glittery “sparkles” of the mineral called mica, which is indicative of metamorphic rocks.
 You could also see large cracks or fractures throughout this rock exposure.
 With seasonal temperature changes; the fractures deepen and widen the cracks causing large blocks of rock to dislodge.